 Address: Phillips Rd.
-TrailheadExisting Amenities:Size: 930 acres (whole park); 200+ in Chambers
+TrailheadExistingSize: 930 acres (whole park); 200+ in Chambers Canyon Creek AreaImage: Constant of the second se

-Canyon Creek Areain Chambers

-in ChambersAreas within a 10-minute walking distance:

-Oakbrookin Chambers

-in ChambersOpen Space

 Chambers Creek Regional Park is a 930-acre site with over 2 miles of saltwater shoreline, 2.5 miles of urban creek and canyon, and breathtaking mountain and Puget Sound views.
 The park includes an award-winning Environmental Services Building.
 In June 2015, Pierce County entered into an Interlocal Agreement with the cities of University Place and Lakewood to jointly plan and develop the Chambers Creek Trail.
 For more information on the park, see the Master Plan: https://tinyurl.com/PCMasterPlan